 In relation to current WHO guidelines, no direct evidence was available to include in this systematic review to support the currently recommended 0.25 mg/kg dose as effective in reducing transmission either from individuals or in communities (WHO 2012b).
-Ongoing studies may help inform this current gap in our knowledge (Eziefula 2012).
+Ongoing studies may help inform this current gap.